 The Company has adopted a Code of Conduct, which applies to all directors, officers (including the Company's Chief Executive Officer and Chief Financial Officer) and employees of the Company and its subsidiaries.
 The Company's policy is to not permit any waiver of the Code of Conduct for any director or executive officer, except in extremely limited circumstances.
 Any waiver of this Code of Conduct for directors or officers of the Company must be approved by the Board.
-Amendments to and waivers of the Code of Conduct is available free of charge on the Company's website at www.stagwellglobal.com/investors, or by writing to Stagwell Inc., One World Trade Center, Floor 65, New York, New York 10007, Attention: Investor Relations.
+Amendments to and waivers of the Code of Conduct will be publicly disclosed as required by applicable laws, rules and regulations.
+The Code of Conduct is available free of charge on the Company's website at www.stagwellglobal.com/investors, or by writing to Stagwell Inc., One World Trade Center, Floor 65, New York, New York 10007, Attention: Investor Relations.
 The Company intends to satisfy the disclosure requirements under Item 5.05 of Form 8-K regarding amendments to, or waivers from, certain provisions of the Code of Conduct that apply to its principal executive officer, principal financial officer and principal accounting officer by posting such information on its website, at the address and location specified above.